gavinwill/HomeLab/README.md

 I also use [guy geerlings docker role](https://github.com/geerlingguy/ansible-role-docker) to add basic docker support and [cockpit role](https://github.com/linux-system-roles/cockpit).

 Cockpit is a web console for administration of the host.
-I use this in readonly mode as all configuration is in code but it offers an excellent web based console access to KVM Virtual Machines which is incredibly handy.
+I use this in "read-only mode" as all configuration is in code but it offers an excellent web based console access to KVM Virtual Machines which is incredibly handy.

-### Pfsense and Pfsense High Availibility
+### Pfsense and Pfsense High Availability

-From my experience Pfsense works well as a host in KVM and it is possible to setup high availibility using CARP.
-This opens up ability to run a secondary instance on my dev server and should anything happend to the "production" server internet access is still availible.
-With using PPOE to "dial up" there is a brief outage and failover happens but its very brief (sub ~10 seconds).
+From my experience Pfsense works well as a host in KVM and it is possible to setup high availability using CARP.
+This opens up ability to run a secondary instance on my dev server and should anything happen to the "production" server or I need to rebuild it then internet access is still availible.
+With using PPOE to "dial up" there is a brief outage and failover happens but it is very brief (sub ~10 seconds).

 It is of vital importance however that the secondary node has the exact same order of interfaces presented to the system otherwise HA replication will fail.
-Using configuration management makes this consistency easy but wanted to point out this gothca.
+Using configuration management makes this consistency easy but wanted to point out this gotcha.